What Employers Should Not Keep in Employee Personnel Records

 Recognize, too, the need to train supervisors in how to take notes and maintain documentation in their management file.
 The same criteria for facts, not opinions, and specific examples, not hearsay, apply to private notes.

 The supervisor's private notes can be subpoenaed in the instance of a lawsuit, so caution is recommended even for private notes.
-The practice of supervisors keeping copies of records that exist in the official employee personnel file in their management file is not recommended.
+Additionally, the practice of some supervisors or managers to keep copies of records that exist in the official employee personnel file in their management file is not recommended.

 Hiring documentation and interview notes present a bit of a quandary.